OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-26.md

 He moved on from there and dug another well, and they did not quarrel over it.
 He named it Rehoboth, saying, “Now the Lord has given us room, and we will flourish in the land.”

 ## Genesis 26:23
-From there he went up to Beersheba.
+From that place, he travelled to Beersheba.

 ## Genesis 26:24
 That night the Lord appeared to him and said, “I am the God of your father Abraham.
 Do not be afraid, for I am with you; I will bless you and multiply your descendants for the sake of my servant Abraham.”